-If we translate this into the volume of liquids, we get a ratio of one drop (one millilitre) to seven bathtubs full to the brim (1,000 litres).
+If we transfer this to the volume of liquids, we get a ratio of one millilitre – which is roughly the amount that runs back into an emptied water glass – to 1,000 litres, which corresponds to about seven full bathtubs.
 This means that the solution still contains detectable amounts of the original substance.
 Whether these are physiologically effective, however, can rightly be doubted.
 D12 is now not a double dilution like D6 – and certainly not the double effectiveness -, but the one million higher dilution.
 Even with small differences in the numbers it is often forgotten that about D7 represents ten times the dilution of D6, D8 one hundred times.

 If we now want to produce a product with the potency D12, we take a drop from one of our seven bathtubs with D6 and distribute it evenly over a further seven bathtubs with water.
 If this liquid is not marketed as a drop – which use alcohol as a solvent and are diluted with water again before ingestion – we then spray it with a factor of 1 to 100 (0.1 gram solution on 10 grams of globules) onto sugar globules and let them dry.
 Our homeopathic remedy D12 would then be ready for sale.